spacetelescope/stpsf/docs/jwst.rst

 We recommend the use of the newer "prelaunch_predicted" OPDs instead.
 Additional details on the SI-specific wavefront error models are given under each instrument model section below.

 How well will any of these models represent the true in-flight performance that will be achieved by the observatory?
 We'll all learn together in 2022.
-Stay tuned for WebbPSF 1.1 and beyond.
+Stay tuned for STPSF 1.1 and beyond.

 Field Dependent Aberrations
 ---------------------------
 While the OTE is designed to have low aberrations across all of the science instruments, it has small intrinsic aberrations which furthermore vary across the field.
 This is true even if all mirrors are aligned perfectly, due to design residuals and the as-built mirror surface quality.
 For the as-built WFE, a particularly significant contributor is the tertiary mirror.
 Because this is not at a pupil plane, different portions are illuminated for different field points.
 Surface print-through of manufacturing artifacts into the tertiary mirror surface then results in increased field dependent WFE.